freifunk-berlin/firmware/README.md

 ### Build Prerequisites

 Please take a look at the [OpenWrt documentation](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem?s[]=prerequisites#prerequisites) for a complete and uptodate list of packages for your operating system.
-Make sure the list contains `quilt`.
-We use it for patch management.

 On Ubuntu/Debian:
 ```